 What Goes into this Short Rib Recipe

-Short Ribs - short and spare ribs are the same cut of beef, but short ribs are just cut shorter.
+Short Ribs - Beef short ribs and spare ribs are the same cut of beef, but short ribs are just cut shorter.
 They are perfect in stews and shepherd's pie.
+We love spare ribs, too, but typically use pork for our Guinness Spare Ribs.

 Guinness Stout - We used a can of the draught, but any Guinness will do.